Upokongaro: Cycle trail

 Ūpokongaro is on the Mountains to Sea cycle trail (Ngā Ara Tūhono), at the junction of the 67 km Whanganui River Road and 19 km Ūpokongaro to the Tasman Sea sections.
 The sections are linked by Ūpokongaro Cycle Bridge, which opened on 2 December 2020.
 The 130 m long bridge and cycle path link to it cost $3.4m.

+Nankeen night heron

+The Nankeen night heron is rare in New Zealand, but a population has established along the Whanganui River.
+This is the only place in New Zealand where they are known to be resident.
+The first confirmed breeding of Nankeen night herons in the Whanganui area was observed at Pipiriki in February 1994.
+Night herons have been observed in trees behind a cafe in Upokongaro, and nested there in 2023, attracting the interest of bird watchers and photographers, and leading to the publication of a book about the bird.